1206 Boxing as a Sport

 Here, 'brutal' just means that the training is something that is really difficult or tiring.
 Notice the following:

 - That workout video is brutal.
-You will be sore for days
+You will be sore for days after doing it.

 - I'm exhausted.
 Today was a brutal day at school.